Ecology field trip: Kioloa

 Please note that a recommended equipment/clothes list is provided with the schedule for the field trip.

-There will be some introductory lecture material at the start of and during the course; also discussions and group planning to wrap up the field trip.
+There will be some introductory lecture material at the start of and during the course; also discussions and group planning along the way and to wrap up the field trip.

 Students will be listening to content delivered by staff whilst in the field (outside).
 While collecting field data, students will have to listen, discuss and coordinate with each other as small group.